Efficient Estimation for Staggered Rollout Designs: Introduction

 As an illustration of our method and standalone empirical contribution, we revisit the randomized rollout of a procedural justice training program for police officers in Chicago.
 The original study by \citet[]{wood_procedural_2020} found large and statistically significant reductions in complaints and officer use of force, and these findings were influential in policy debates about policing \citep{doleac_how_2020}.
 Unfortunately, an earlier version of our analysis revealed a statistical error in the analysis of \citet{wood_procedural_2020} which led their estimates to be inflated.
 In \citet{wood_reanalysis_2020}, we collaborated with the original authors to correct this error.
 Using the estimator of \citet{callaway_difference--differences_2020}, we found no significant effects on complaints against police officers and borderline significant effects on officer use of force, but with wide confidence intervals that included both near-zero and meaningfully large treatment effects estimates.
 We find that the use of the methodology proposed in this paper allows us to obtain substantially more precise estimates of the effect of the training program.
 Although we again find no statistically significant effects on complaints and borderline significant effects on force, the standard errors from using our methodology are between 1.4 and 8.4 times smaller than from the \citet{callaway_difference--differences_2020} estimator used in \citet{wood_reanalysis_2020}.
 For complaints, for example, we are able to rule out reductions larger than 13\% of the pre-treatment mean using our proposed estimator, compared with an upper bound of 33\% in the previous analysis.

 \paragraph{Related Literature.} This paper contributes to an active literature on DiD and related methods in settings with staggered treatment timing.
 Several recent papers have demonstrated the failures of TWFE models to recover a sensible causal estimand under treatment effect heterogeneity and have proposed alternative estimators with better properties \citep{borusyak_revisiting_2016,goodman-bacon_difference--differences_2018, de_chaisemartin_two-way_2020,callaway_difference--differences_2020,sun_estimating_2020}.
-Most of this literature has focused on obtaining consistent estimates under a generalized parallel trends assumption, whereas we focus on \textit{efficient} estimation under the stronger assumption of (quasi-) random treatment timing.
-We therefore view our approach as complementary to the recent literature on staggered DiD, since it provides more efficient estimates under a stronger identifying assumption that will be plausible in many but not all settings where DiD is used; see Remark \ref{rem: pt vs random timing} for further discussion.
+Most of this literature has focused on obtaining consistent estimates under a generalized parallel trends assumption, whereas we focus on \textit{efficient} estimation under the stronger assumption of (quasi-)random treatment timing.
+Our proposed efficient estimator can help to improve precision relative to DiD methods in settings where the researcher believes that treatment timing is as good as randomly assigned, but unlike other estimators in the literature, will not be applicable in settings where the researcher is confident in parallel trends but not (quasi-)random treatment timing.
+For example, our random treatment timing assumption requires that pre-treatment outcomes and fixed covariates should be balanced across groups treated at different times, whereas this is not strictly required by parallel trends.
+See Remark \ref{rem: pt vs random timing} for further discussion.

-Two related papers that have studied (quasi-) random treatment timing are \citet{athey_design-based_2022} and \citet{shaikh_randomization_2019}.
+Two related papers that have studied (quasi-)random treatment timing are \citet{athey_design-based_2022} and \citet{shaikh_randomization_2021}.
 The former studies a model of random treatment timing similar to ours, but focuses on the interpretation of the TWFE estimand.
 The latter paper adopts a different framework of randomization in which treatment timing is random only conditional on observables, and no two units can be treated at the same time.
 Neither paper considers the efficient choice of estimator as we do.